clintonngotta/remwaste-redesign/README.md

    npm run dev
    ```
 3. **Deploy:**
-   The app is ready for deployment on Vercel [](https://remwaste-redesign.vercel.app/).
+   The app is ready for deployment on  [Vercel](https://remwaste-redesign.vercel.app/).